5foot8/maho/README.md

 # maho: ADS-B assisted aircraft spotting

-### *All the credit goes to cnelson, I have modified one line to limit the software following aircraft below 30,000 ft.
+### *All the credit goes to cnelson, I have modified to make the software better fit my own personalinterpretation of the software.
+* Following aircraft above 30,000 ft.[where contrails are more likely to happen]
+* Allow two cameras to work together on two sides of the house
+* Take a picture on request from the live video stream
+* Restart the interface if it appears to freeze

+***I have also elimiated the very cleaver aircraft spotting cv2 code which was compromising the speed on my fairly slow PC, its a great concept but doesn't work so well if there is cloud cover, the code would treat every single feature in the clouds as target points - totalling 1,000's.

 A proof of concept application for aircraft spotting using positional data from ADS-B and a PTZ IP camera.